According to The Association of Independent Professionals and the Self-Employed (IPSE), there were 2.2 million freelancers in the UK in 2020.

 Typically, sole traders have less paperwork and more privacy than limited companies (although don’t underestimate the work you’ll be putting into your annual tax return).
 They do however carry all of the risk, for example debt and other financial liabilities.

 Read up on what makes sense for your business, and don’t rush into a decision.
 Ask around your industry contacts and see what’s worked for them in their first few years of trading.

 Advice from people already in business can be invaluable, especially if you’re getting conflicting guidance online.
-Your clients might well guide this decision too, as some larger organisations may require you to be a limited company to work with you.
+Your clients might well guide this decision too, as some larger organisations may require that you set up a limited company.